Azure/azure-init/doc/libazurekvp.md

 - Formats data as KVPs for Hyper-V consumption
 - Writes encoded data to `/var/lib/hyperv/.kvp_pool_1`

+Additionally, events emitted with a `health_report` field are written as special provisioning reports using the key `PROVISIONING_REPORT`.

 **Integration with Azure**:
 - The `/var/lib/hyperv/.kvp_pool_1` file is monitored by the Hyper-V `hv_kvp_daemon` service
 - This enables key metrics and logs to be transferred from the VM to the Azure platform